pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/research.md

 \*  Data Driven Feature-Based Newsvendor: A Distributionally Robust Approach.(with M. Fu, X.Li)<br/>
 \*	Assortment and Pricing Policies for the New Luce Models.(with L.Guan, K.Nie)<br/>
 \*	The Impact of Estimation Bias on the distribution-free Newsvendor Problem. (with Y.Zheng, J.Li, Q.Fu)<br/>
-\*	Optimal Group-buying Price Strategy Considering the Information Sharing of the Seller and Buyers in Social E-commerce. (with L.Guan, H.Chen, H.Ma)<br/>
 \*	Parallel machine total weighted completion time. (with Y.Li, R.Li, H.Shen)<br/>
 \*	Initial Coin Offering with Corporate Investor.(with S.Wang, X.Cai, L.Guan)<br/>
 \*	ICO with network.(with Z.Liu, X.Cai, F.Xu) <br/>